Double-spending: 51% attack

 Due to the nature of a decentralized blockchain, and in lack of a central authority to do so, the correct succession of transactions is defined only by the dominating consensus.
-This leads to the possibility of one actor gaining majority control over the entities deciding said consensus, to force his own version of events, including alternative and double transactions.
+This leads to the possibility of one actor gaining majority control over the entities deciding said consensus, to force their own version of events, including alternative and double transactions.
 Due to information propagation delays, 51% attacks are temporarily possible for a localized subset of actors too.

 The total computational power of a decentralized proof-of-work system is the sum of the computational power of the nodes, which can differ significantly due to the hardware used.
 Larger computational power increases the chance to win the mining reward for each new block mined, which creates an incentive to accumulate clusters of mining nodes, or mining pools.
 Any pool that achieves 51% hashing power can effectively overturn network transactions, resulting in double spending.

 One of the Bitcoin forks, Bitcoin Gold, was hit by such an attack in 2018 and then again in 2020.

 A given cryptocurrency's susceptibility to attack depends on the existing hashing power of the network since the attacker needs to overcome it.
 For the attack to be economically viable, the market cap of the currency must be sufficiently large to justify the cost to rent hashing power.

-In 2014, mining pool Ghash.io obtained 51% hashing power in Bitcoin which raised significant controversies about the safety of the network.
-The pool has voluntarily capped their hashing power at 39.99% and requested other pools to follow in order to restore trust in the network.
+In 2014, mining pool GHash.io obtained 51% hashing power in Bitcoin which raised significant controversies about the safety of the network.
+The pool voluntarily capped their hashing power at 39.99% and requested other pools to follow in order to restore trust in the network.

+Ethereum Classic experienced a 51% attack in 2019, followed by multiple more in 2020, significantly impacting its security and market perception.
+These attacks involved malicious actors reorganizing transactions to double-spend coins, leading to concerns regarding the long-term viability and security measures of the Ethereum Classic blockchain.